 Fig 2.
-Ventral view of neck connectives (NCs) connecting the head and the thoracic ganglia.
-Connectives are visible as white stripes under the neck skin (left).
-A simple neck cut exposes the neck connectives, two translucent tubes, where the part of the ventral nerve cord can be found.
-Placing a hook electrode around one connective and exposing the contralateral eye to looming visual stimuli could activate DCMD activity.
+Ventral view of the grasshopper neck showing the axonal pathways from the head to the thoracic ganglia.
+(Left) Axonal bundles are visible as white stripes under the neck skin.
+(Right) A simple neck cut exposes the axonal bundles, two translucent tubes, where the part of the ventral nerve cord can be found.
+Placing a hook electrode around one bundle and exposing the contralateral eye to looming visual stimuli allows DCMD activity to be recorded.